Scaling the weight parameters in Markov logic networks and relational logistic regression models: Markov Logic Networks and Relational Logistic Regression

 All the frameworks that we consider in this paper use the terminology of relational first-order logic in both their syntax and the definition of their semantics.
 While we repeat it here in brief, it can be found in most standard logic textbooks.

-A \emph{(relational) signature }is given by a set of\emph{ relation symbols}, each of a given natural number arity, and a set of \emph{constants}.
+A \emph{(relational) signature }$\mathcal{L}$ is given by a set of\emph{ relation symbols} $R$, each of a given natural number arity, and a set of \emph{constants} $a$.
 A relation symbol of arity 0 is known as a \emph{proposition}.
 We always assume that our signature contains the propositions $\top$ and $\bot$.
 In a \emph{multi-sorted }signature, each constant is annotated with a \emph{sort label}, and each relation symbol is annotated with a list of sort labels of length equal to its arity.
 The \emph{language} corresponding to a given signature additionally has infinitely many variables for each sort.
-A \emph{term} is either a constant or a variable.
-An \emph{atom }is a relation symbol together with a list of terms (whose sorts correspond to the list of sorts with the relation symbol).
-A \emph{literal} is then given by either an atom or a negated atom, where negation is indicated by $\neg$.
-A \emph{(quantifier-free) formula} is defined recursively from literals using the binary connectives $\wedge$, $\vee$ and $\rightarrow$.
+An \emph{$\mathcal{L}$-term} is either a constant or a variable.
+An \emph{$\mathcal{L}$-atom }is a relation symbol together with a list of terms (whose sorts correspond to the list of sorts with the relation symbol).
+An \emph{$\mathcal{L}$-literal} is then given by either an atom or a negated atom, where negation is indicated by $\neg$.
+A \emph{(quantifier-free) $\mathcal{L}$-formula} $\varphi$ is defined recursively from literals using the binary connectives $\wedge$, $\vee$ and $\rightarrow$.
+An \emph{$\mathcal{L}$-structure} $\mathfrak{X}$ is given by a multi-sorted \emph{domain} $D$ (a set of individual elements for each of the sorts of the signature) and an interpretation of each of its symbols, that is, an element of the correct sort for every constant and a set of lists of elements of the correct sorts for each relation symbol.
+In all these terms, the signature will be omitted where it is clear from context.